nirzar52/galaxy-action-microbit-game/README.md

 # Setting up with micro:bit
 - Download the .hex file to your local
 - Plug your microbit device to your computer
-- Drag the .hex file to your mocrobit directory.
+- Drag the .hex file to your microbit directory.
 - Enjoy!

 # Makecode Link